alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 ## :boot: Reboot any SHM and SRE that was shut down

-If you need to reboot an SHM or SRE that is not running, you can use the same scripts youused to shit them down, but changing the `-Action` flag to `EnsureStopped`, see below.
+If you need to reboot an SHM or SRE that is not running, you can use the same scripts youused to shut them down, but changing the `-Action` flag to `EnsureStopped`, see below.

 Note: Sometimes the SHM and SREs may get shut down unexpectedly.
 One reason could be the project Azure subscription running out of credits.